 There are no estate or inheritance taxes in California.
 California inheritance laws, especially when there isn’t a valid will in place, can get a bit convoluted.
 That’s why planning out your estate ahead of time is of paramount concern.
-So if you’d rather have your will and inheritance plans built with the help of a financial advisor, SmartAsset’s free advisor matching tool can pair you with up to three who serve your area.
+So if you’d rather have help building out your will and inheritance plans with a financial advisor, SmartAsset’s free advisor matching tool can pair you with up to three who serve your area.

 Does California Have an Inheritance Tax or Estate Tax?

 Although California doesn’t impose its own state taxes, there are some other taxes you’ll need to file on behalf of the deceased:

 - Final individual federal and state income tax returns: due by tax day of the year following the individual’s death